markokr/sysca/README.rst

 **--reset**
     Do not use any info fields from CSR, reload all info from command line.
-    Without it, all info from CSR is kept and command line is ignored.
+    Without it, command line arguments override corresponding fields from CSR.

 selfsign
 ~~~~~~~~